alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_02_continuous_integration.md

 ```bash
 mvn clean package
 ```
-This command should end with a "BUILD SUCCESS" message: it compile, run the tests and package the application.
+This command should end with a "BUILD SUCCESS" message: it compiles, runs the tests and packages the application.

 Notes:
 * The application source code organization is based on